Music education and programs within the United States: Modern secondary education

 Music is generally optional in high school in the United States, and may or may not be required in middle or junior high school.
 Many music programs offer multiple opportunities for instrumentalists including concert bands, marching bands, jazz bands, and small ensembles.
+In addition, many high schools are expanding their music programs to include popular music genres.
+For example, the Music Makes Us (MMU) program launched in 2012 by Metropolitan Nashville Public Schools expanded the range of music ensembles offered in the district's high school programs to include genres like hip hop, rock, bluegrass and country.
 Other musical opportunities in most middle and high schools are choir and theater performance.
 Some high schools are starting to add music theory and conducting classes.
 These classes may be offered for dual credit in the future.

 Music education reform

 In 2015 a study was released from 2010 showing that according to the U.S. Department of Education, 40 percent of high schools do not require coursework in the arts for graduation.
 More than 8,000 public schools in the US are currently without music programs as of 2010.
 Across the country, 1.3 million elementary school students do not have access to a music class.